dhadka/ezcache/README.md

 ### BuildX

-The following example demonstrates how to cache the build artifacts from Docker's buildx by specifying the `--cache-from` and `--cache-to` options:
+Caches build artifacts from Docker's BuildX.
+This works by specifying the `--cache-from` and `--cache-to` options used by BuildX:

 ```
 - name: Set up Docker Buildx